Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

 #### Using Secret Store extension to fetch secrets in Arc-enabled Kubernetes cluster
 This Jumpstart drop provides comprehensive automation to set up a lightweight Kubernetes (K3s) cluster, connect it to Azure Arc and configure the Azure Key Vault Secret Store Extension.
 Secret Store extension synchronizes secrets from Key Vault to your Kubernetes cluster.
 The automation script handles the installation of all necessary dependencies and deploys a sample application that demonstrates the use of the synchronized secrets within the Kubernetes environment.
 This setup ensures that your Kubernetes applications can securely access secrets stored in Key Vault, even when operating offline.

+> **Note:** This Jumpstart guide demonstrates how to set up and use the Secret Store extension.
+For enhanced security, it is recommended to enable encryption of the Kubernetes secret store using [KMS](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) plugin.

 > ⚠️ **Disclaimer:** Secret Store Extension is currently in public preview.
 For further details and updates on availability, please refer to the [Secret Store extension Documentation](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/secret-store-extension).

 ## Architecture